 Woolloomooloo, Harry’s and Garden Island

-Then it was to Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
+Through the eastern part of the city, they rode to Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
 It also has the famous Harry Cafe De Wheels which has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 Lots of interesting photos are on the walls, mostly of famous celebrities who have visited over the years.
-Next, they rode past Garden Island which is the location of a major Royal Australian Navy base.
-Then it was up the hill and into Potts Point.

 Kings Cross